Concept of GST on Job Work

 4 Mins read

-Under the GST Laws or the Act, there are certain special or particular provisions available with regard to the removal of the goods for job work and receiving back the goods after processing from the job worker without payment of the GST, which will be made available not just to the job worker but also the principal.
+Under the GST Laws or the Act, there are specific special or particular provisions available with regard to the removal of the goods for job work and receiving back the goods after processing from the job worker without payment of the GST, which will be made available not just to the job worker but also the principal.

 Job Work